socketry/xrb/readme.md

 ## See Also

-  - [xrb-vscode](https://github.com/socketry/xrb-vscode) package for Visual Studio Code.
+  - [xrb-vscode](https://github.com/socketry/xrb-vscode) - A syntax highlighting package for Visual Studio Code.
+  - [trenni](https://github.com/ioquatix/trenni) - The original templating system which XRB is based on.

 ## Contributing